 Beware that DMI data have proven to be too unreliable to be blindly trusted.
 Dmidecode does not scan your hardware, it only reports what the BIOS told it to.

-Dmidecode was first written by Alan Cox, then was further developed and for a long time maintained by Jean Delvare, and is now maintained by Anton Arapov.
+Dmidecode was first written by Alan Cox, then was further developed and is currently maintained again by Jean Delvare, after a 5-year interim by Anton Arapov.
 It is released under the General Public License (GPL).
 For more details, you should have a look at the AUTHORS and LICENSE files that come with the source code.

 Three additional tools come with dmidecode: